 Generate a CSR with OpenSSL

-First you need to install Openssl on your server.
-This is a common package and will be available on all of the major distros through their package installer.
-Here is how you check to see if it is installed in a “Yum” style system:
+You must install OpenSSL on your server.
+This is a common package and is available on all of the major Linux distributions through their package installers.

 rpm -qa | grep -i openssl

-The above command should return the following packages, or something similar:
+The preceding command should return the following or similar packages:

 yum install openssl openssl-devel

 To check whether OpenSSL is installed in a Debian or Ubuntu system, run the following command: